LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OCI Generative AI Professional/notas/Preguntas_1.md

     2. It evaluates and prioritizes the information retrieved by the Retriever.
     3. It interacts with the user to understand the query better.
     4. It generates the final text based on the user's query.<br><br>
+16. How are chains traditionally created in LangChain?
+    1. Declaratively, with no coding required
+    2. By using machine learning algorithms
+    3. Exclusively through third-party software integrations
+    4. Using Python classes, such as LLM Chain and others<br><br>
+17. What is the function of "Prompts" in the chatbot system?
+    1. They store the chatbot's linguistic knowledge.
+    2. They are used to initiate and guide the chatbot's responses.
+    3. They handle the chatbot's memory and recall abilities.
+    4. They are responsible for the underlying mechanics of the chatbot.<br><br>
+18. How are prompt templates typically designed for language models?
+    1. As complex algorithms that require manual compilation
+    2. To work only with numerical data instead of textual content
+    3. To be used without any modification or customization
+    4. As predefined recipes that guide the generation of language model prompts<br><br>
+19. What is the purpose of memory in the LangChain framework?
+     1. To retrieve user input and provide real-time output only
+     2. To perform complex calculations unrelated to user interaction
+     3. To act as a static database for storing permanent records
+     4. To store various types of data and provide algorithms for summarizing past interactions<br><br>
+20. What is LECL in the context of LangChain Chains?
+     1. A declarative way to compose chains together using LangChain Expression Language
+     2. A programming language used to write documentation for LangChain
+     3. A legacy method for creating chains in LangChain
+     4. An older Python library for building Large Language Models<br><br>

 # Respuestas